MES, OEE and the main pain points on the factory floor

 ▶ ️ If you marked two or three, your OEE problem is climbing and you need to look for a solution as soon as possible.

-▶ ️ If you marked four or more, the problem efficiency problem of your production line is real and acute and you need to look for a solution right now!
+▶️ If you scored FOUR or more, the equipment efficiency problem on your production line is real and acute and you need to find a solution mesnow!

 Evocon is a combination of IoT and Plug in Play software to help understand the behavior of your factory easily and intuitively.